bsdz/symbolize/README.md

 from symbolize.logic.typetheory.proposition import implies, ImpliesPropositionExpression, not_
 from symbolize.logic.typetheory.variables import A, B, C, Falsum

-# switch on HTML render mode so we can display in GitHub markdown
-from symbolize.expressions import Expression, Symbol Expression.jupyter_repr_html_function = lambda self: "%s" % self.repr_unicode()

 A_implies_B = implies(A, B)
 B_implies_C = implies(B, C)
 a = A_implies_B.get_proof('a')